Skip to content

 Dumbbell Deadlift Vs Barbell Deadlift

-If you’re new to deadlifting, then you may be wondering what are the main differences between dumbbell deadlifts versus barbell deadlifts.
+If you’re new to deadlifting, you may be wondering what the main differences between dumbbell and barbell deadlifts are.
 Both movements will have some carryover, but from a programming point of view, there are countless differences to note.

 Difference 1: Dumbbell Deadlifts Will Be More Quad Dominant

-The first difference to note between the dumbbell deadlift and barbell deadlift is the muscles they’ll work.
+The first difference between the dumbbell and barbell deadlift is the muscles they’ll work.
 In the dumbbell deadlift, you’ll have to bend down lower to reach the dumbbell handles and the dumbbells will sit to the side of the body.

 This is why dumbbell deadlifts almost look squat-like with their movement pattern when they’re performed with the dumbbells sitting on the floor.
 Now, this isn’t to say that the barbell deadlift won’t hit the quads because it most certainly will.